SAP-samples/datasphere-fedml/Databricks/docs/fedml_databricks.md

   - Assign 'AcrPush' role to the created Service Principal in the Azure Container Registry using the Azure CLI [(link)](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-auth-service-principal#use-an-existing-service-principal) or Azure Portal [(link)](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current).

+- Preferably, create an AzureML notebook  by referring the [(guide)](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-run-notebooks#create-a-new-notebook) to run the SAP Kyma Kubernetes deployment steps.

 #### **Pre-requisite steps for SAP Kyma Kubernetes Deploy using AWS Elastic Container Registry**

-- You must have an IAM user that does not have MFA enabled and has EC2 container registry access permissions for pushing and pulling to ecr. [(link)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html)
+- Create an IAM user that does not have MFA enabled by referring the [(guide)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and ensure the IAM user has EC2 container registry access permissions for pushing and pulling to ecr. [(link)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security-iam-awsmanpol.html).

+- Preferably, create a Sagemaker Notebook Instance by referring the [(guide)](https://docs.aws.amazon.com/sagemaker/latest/dg/howitworks-create-ws.html), to run the SAP Kyma Kubernetes deployment steps.

 - You must also create a profile using aws cli that connects to the IAM user with EC2 container registry access permissions.
-Please ensure the region of this profile is the same region as the jupyter instance.[(link)](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html)
+Please ensure the region of this profile is the same region as the jupyter instance by referring [(link)](https://docs.aws.amazon.com/cli/latest/reference/configure/index.html).
+If you have a Sagemaker Notebook Instance created, please run it in the Sagemaker Notebook instance terminal.

 ### **Parameters**: